 2 teaspoons of local, raw honey

 Pre-heat oven to 350 degrees.
 Rinse the potato thoroughly, dry off, then poke the skin a few times with a fork.
-When oven is heated, bake the sweet potato for an hour.
+When the oven is heated, bake the sweet potato for an hour.

 Remove from oven, let cool for a few minutes.
 Slice in half lengthwise and scoop the filling of each potato half into a small bowl, making sure to keep the shell (sweet potato skin) intact.
-Mash the sweet potato, then mix in butter, goat cheese, turbinado, cinnamon and nutmeg.
+Mash the sweet potato, then mix in butter, goat cheese, turbinado or maple syrup, cinnamon, and nutmeg.
 Using a spoon, fill each sweet potato shell (or boat/skin) with half the mixture.
 Pit and chop one medjool date and a 1/2 palmful of walnuts (about 4-6).
 Sprinkle the date and walnut bits evenly on both sweet potato boat.

-Place on a large baking sheet and back into the oven for another 15-25 minutes, or until the filling is adequately re-heated.
-Remove from oven and drizzle each sweet potato boat with one teaspoon of raw honey.
+Place on a large baking sheet and back into the oven for another 15-25 minutes, or until the filling is adequately reheated.
+Remove from oven and drizzle each sweet potato boat with raw honey.